codersattu/ImageExtractorFromFolder/README.md

   4. Adding a progress bar or log window for larger folders

 ## 👨‍💻 Author
-  Developed by [Abhishek Satpathy] - [abhisat.com]
+Developed by Abhishek Satpathy [https://abhisat.com].
 Feel free to fork, improve, and share! ❤️